qgis/QGIS-Documentation/source/docs/training_manual/database_concepts/data_model.rst

 Add fields such as phone number, home address, name, etc. (these aren't all valid names: change them to make them valid).
-Make sure you give the table an ID column with the same data-types as above.
+Make sure you give the table an ID column with the same data-type as above.

 :ref:`Check your results <database-concepts-4>`